bartosiewicz-b/Keyword-Internet-Forum/README.md

 ### Backend with Spring:

 Download the "Keyword-Spring" folder.
+In "src/main/resources/application.properties" change "spring.profiles.active=local" to "prod".
 In "src/main/resources/application-prod.properties" configure all variables.

 In terminal run